750 works from Old Masters to contemporary artists

 Creations by contemporary artists have been installed throughout the pavilion: Patrick Beaulieu, Mathieu Beauséjour, Patrick Coutu, Antony Gormley, Jean-Michel Othoniel, Roberto Pelegrinuzzi, Yannick Pouliot, Barbara Steinman and Martha Townsend… as well as works by the collectives EN MASSE and MU.

-Designed by Atelier TAG in consortium with Jodoin, Lamarre, Pratte, the architecture of the Michal and Renata Hornstein Pavilion for Peace opens up onto the city and its architectural heritage, offering visitors a panoramic view from the river to the mountain.
+Designed by Atelier TAG in consortium with Jodoin Lamarre Pratte architectes, the architecture of the Michal and Renata Hornstein Pavilion for Peace opens up onto the city and its architectural heritage, offering visitors a panoramic view from the river to the mountain.

 The architectural quality of this major legacy project and the daring new gallery designs created by the MMFA in collaboration with Architem bolster Montreal’s status as a UNESCO City of Design.